Why The Name SeaStar?

 While walking along a beach, an elderly gentleman saw someone in the distance leaning down, picking things up and throwing them into the ocean.

-As he got closer, he noticed that it was a young man, picking up sea stars one by one and tossing each one gently back into the water.
+As he got closer, he noticed that it was a young man, surrounded by starfish that had washed up on the beach in a recent storm.
+The young man was picking up starfish one by one, and tossing them gently back into the water.

-The old man smiled, and said, “I must ask, then, why are you throwing sea stars into the ocean?”
+The old man smiled, and said, “I must ask, then, why are you throwing starfish into the ocean?”

-Upon hearing this, the elderly observer commented, “But, young man, do you not realize that there are miles and miles of beach and there are sea stars all along every mile?
+Puzzled, the elderly man commented, “But, young man, there are miles and miles of beach and there are starfish all along every mile.
 You can’t possibly make a difference!”

 The young man listened politely.
-Then he bent down, picked up another sea star, threw it back into the ocean past the breaking waves and said,
+Then he bent down, picked up another starfish, threw it back into the ocean past the breaking waves and said,

 “It made a difference for that one.”